 If a diamond is cut too deep, light will strike the pavillion at a sharper angle, prompting the light to reflect to another pavilion and exit through the bottom of the diamond—instead of through the table.
 For this reason, when a diamond is cut too deep, it will be dull instead of radiant.

-Because Cut quality impacts your diamond’s beauty the most, we strongly recommend detailed attention in this area.
-If you’re working within a budget, consider reducing your Carat weight to ensure you purchase a high quality cut.
+Because cut quality has the greatest impact on a diamond’s beauty, we strongly recommend detailed attention in this area.
+If you’re working within a budget, consider reducing your carat weight to ensure you purchase a high-quality cut.

 Rather than making a decision based solely on a grading report, review the diamond closely and ask for an expert’s opinion.

-A Brilliant Cut Diamond refers to a specific form of Cut that utilizes numerous facets to reflect white light particularly well.
-The Round Brilliant Cut, for example, has 58 facets (including the culet) and embodies a cone-like shape, like this Excellent Cut Round Diamond from James Allen.
+A brilliant cut diamond refers to a specific form of cut that utilizes numerous facets to reflect white light particularly well.
+The round brilliant cut, for example, has 58 facets (including the culet) and is a cone-like shape, like this excellent cut round diamond from James Allen.

-A depiction of a Brilliant Cut’s facets—including its crown, pavilion and table facets—is displayed in the image below.
+A depiction of a brilliant cut’s facets—including its crown, pavilion and table facets—is displayed in the image below.
 Depths, angles and proportions work together to generate a diamond’s ability to emit fire and brilliance.
-Because Brilliant Cuts have a large number of carefully constructed facets, light reflects off of them in a remarkable way.
+Because brilliant cuts have a large number of carefully constructed facets, light reflects off them in a remarkable way.

-The Old European Cut is similar to the Round Brilliant, but was designed prior to modern diamond technology.
-Old European Cuts generally have smaller tables, heavier crowns and deeper proportions than the modern Round Brilliant Cut.
+The Old European Cut is similar to the round brilliant, but it was designed prior to modern diamond technology.
+Old European cuts generally have smaller tables, heavier crowns and deeper proportions than the modern round brilliant cut.

-Diamond Clarity refers to the the visual appearance of inclusions and blemishes in a stone.
+Diamond clarity refers to the visual appearance of inclusions and blemishes in a stone.

-For the Round Cut Diamond, or any Diamond Shape for that matter, it is most important to determine if the diamond is eye clean—rather than simply reading the Clarity grade on a report.
+For the round cut diamond, or any diamond shape for that matter, it is most important to determine if the diamond is eye-clean—rather than simply reading the clarity grade on a report.
 In other words, do you see any inclusions, blemishes or dark spots when looking at the diamond without magnification?
 In many cases, a VVS2 diamond and a VS1 diamond appear identical to the naked eye: free of any inclusions.
 Although they will look the same to you, the cost of the VVS2 will be much higher.
-For example, this stunning SI2 diamond saves you almost 25% over a mediocre VS2 like this one.
+For example, this stunning SI2 diamond from James Allen saves you almost 25% over a mediocre VS2 like this one.

-As a general guideline, we suggest looking for a diamond that is eye clean, and not choosing a higher Clarity grade than this.
-There is no reason to go higher than this, and pay more for something that will go unnoticed.
-As an example, you may find a stunning S1 with inclusions near the edge, making them hardly noticeable or covered by jewelry prongs once set in a ring.
+As a general guideline, we suggest looking for a diamond that is eye clean, and not choosing a higher clarity grade than this.
+There is no reason to go higher than this; you will simply pay more for something that will go unnoticed.
+As an example, you may find a stunning S1 with inclusions near the edge like this beauty from Blue Nile, making them hardly noticeable or covered by jewelry prongs once set in a ring.

-Review the diamond closely yourself through high level technology like that of James Allen and ask an expert to double check your work before a purchase.
+Review the diamond closely yourself and ask an expert to double-check your work before making a purchase.

 On a scale from D to Z, a GIA lab report will indicate the level of tint or color within a diamond.
-D signifies a clear, colorless diamond while Z means easily recognizable brown or yellow tint.
-To the naked eye, however, the differences between two adjacent grades (such as G and H) are rarely noticeable.
+D signifies a clear, colorless diamond; Z means an easily recognizable brown or yellow tint.
+To the naked eye, however, the differences between two adjacent grades (such as F and G color) are rarely noticeable.